microchip-pic-avr-solutions/microchip-iot-developer-guides-for-aws/connect-the-board-to-your-aws-account/README.md

 > *Provisioning* a device is the process of authenticating it with the cloud.

-There are several methods to provision the board with AWS, and the method is dependant on the application.
-In this guide the *Just In Time Registration* (JITR) approach is used, where the IoT Provisioning tool takes care of the cryptography.
-This is a good choice to get started with a small number of boards, or when you have many pre-provisioned boards (For instance when buying with [*Microchip TrustFLEX*](https://www.microchip.com/design-centers/security-ics/trust-platform/trustflex?utm_campaign=IoT-WA-DevBoards&utm_source=GitHub&utm_medium=hyperlink&utm_term=&utm_content=microchip-iot-developer-guide-for-aws-connect-board-to-aws)).
+There are several methods to provision the board with AWS, and the method is dependent on the application.
+In this guide the *Multi-Account Registration* (MAR) approach is used, where the IoT Provisioning tool takes care of the cryptography.
+This is a good choice to get started with a small number of boards (for example when buying with Microchip's [Trust&GO Platform](https://www.microchip.com/design-centers/security-ics/trust-platform/trust-go?utm_campaign=IoT-WA-DevBoards&utm_source=GitHub&utm_medium=hyperlink&utm_term=&utm_content=microchip-iot-developer-guide-for-aws-connect-board-to-aws)).

 ### Step 2.1 Install the Provisioning Tool and its Dependencies